 - Foster sustainability as a way of life throughout the organization.

-- Proactively consider environmental consequences of all Corps activities and act accordingly.
+- Proactively consider environmental consequences of all USACE activities and act accordingly.

 - Create mutually supporting economic and environmentally sustainable solutions.

-- Continue to meet our corporate responsibility and accountability under the law for activities undertaken by the Corps, which may impact human and natural environments.
+- Continue to meet our corporate responsibility and accountability under the law for activities undertaken by USACE, which may impact human and natural environments.

 - Consider the environment in employing a risk management and systems approach throughout the life cycles of projects and programs.

-- Leverage scientific, economic and social knowledge to understand the environmental context and effects of Corps actions in a collaborative manner.
+- Leverage scientific, economic and social knowledge to understand the environmental context and effects of USACE actions in a collaborative manner.

-- Employ an open, transparent process that respects views of individuals and groups interested in Corps activities.
+- Employ an open, transparent process that respects views of individuals and groups interested in USACE activities.